 As a parent, you want to both protect your children and help them be their best.
 Helping them to learn and grow is a big way to achieve both goals.
 You’ll want to give your kids a head start in their education so they can safely navigate through the sometimes tricky terrain of grade school.
 There are many ways to help your child adjust to and do well in school.

 Search MilitaryINSTALLATIONS to find your local school liaison.

 Support your student at home.
 Learning never stops.
 Here’s how to support your student at any age:

 - Give your child a quiet place to study; help your student develop a routine.

-- Monitor homework and help junior chip away at larger projects.
+- Monitor homework and help your student chip away at larger projects.

-- Keep your kids engaged.
+- Keep your children engaged.
 Ask them specific, not general, questions about school.
 Talk about your own work and how it connects to what they are learning.

 Get them a tutor.
 It’s easier to keep up than catch up.
 Tutor.com for U.S. Military Families can help your student stay ahead or get caught up.
-Tutoring and homework help is available 24/7 at no cost to active-duty service members and their K-12 dependents.
 Live tutors are online and can help with homework, studying, test prep, proofreading and more.
+Tutoring and homework help is available 24/7 at no cost to active-duty service members, their spouses and K-12 dependents, as well as surviving spouses (unmarried) and surviving dependent children and orphans of personnel who died on active duty or while in retired status (whether the surviving spouse remarries or not).

 Military OneSource is by your side so you can be good guardians of your children’s education.
 Questions along the way?
 Whether it’s looking to give your children a head start in life or taking standardized tests in high school, we can help.
-Call us at 800-342-9647 and we can hook you up with an education consultant.
+To connect to an education consultant, call Military OneSource 24/7 at 800-342-9647, view overseas calling options or schedule a live chat